DEFRA/fws-db/historical-warnings-load/README.md

 The following steps document the manual steps to import historic data into the FWS PostgreSQL database.

+**Please note: To avoid duplicate entries, this script should only be run once per set of input data to avoid importing duplicate records.**

 ### Step 1: Backup Database